Message Analyzer Feature Summary

 Edit Session — click this item to launch the Edit Session dialog, which displays the initial configuration of either a Data Retrieval Session or Live Trace Session, depending on the type of existing session that is currently in focus.
 Enables you to edit the session configuration and then re-run it with your applied changes.

 Reparse — click this command to reparse the messages in the current set of trace results.
+For example, you could reparse a displayed set of trace results after adding an SSL certificate for decryption in the Options dialog, so that you can display the decrypted data.

 Shift Time — click this item to display a submenu with the following items: